Stokesley

 There are great places to visit near Stokesley including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, mountains, cities, historic buildings, hills, geological features, castles, old mines, country parks, parks, gardens and ancient sites.

-Geological Features to visit near Stokesley include Malham Cove, Grassington Lead Mines, and Brimham Rocks.
+Stokesley has some unmissable geological features nearby like Malham Cove, Grassington Lead Mines, and Brimham Rocks.

-There are a number of castles near Stokesley including Skipton Castle, Richmond Castle, and Bolton Castle.
+There are a several good castles in the Stokesley area like Skipton Castle, Richmond Castle, and Bolton Castle.

 The area around Stokesley boasts some of the best parks including Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden.

-Schoolboys Tower, Jubilee Cave, and Victoria Cave are great places to visit near Stokesley if you like ancient sites.
+Schoolboys Tower, Jubilee Cave, and Victoria Cave are some of Stokesley best ancient sites to visit near Stokesley.

 Read more about North Yorkshire.